Search documentation...

 You can connect Databricks to Hightouch using Databricks Partner Connect to bypass the setup steps outlined below.
 You can learn more about this in Databricks' documentation.

-You need to allowlist Hightouch's IP addresses to let our systems contact your warehouse.
-Reference our networking docs to determine which IPs you need to allowlist.
+You may need to allowlist Hightouch's IP addresses to let our systems connect to your Databricks warehouse.
+Reference our networking docs to determine which IP addresses you need to allowlist.

 Databricks credential setup